bogdando/oooq-warp/README.md

 If you want to reuse existing customized by oooq images and omit all of the long playing oooq provisioning steps:
-* Make sure your ``local_working_dir`` is a persistent host path Otherwise, when the container exited, you loose the updated inventory and ssh keys and may only start from the scratch.
 * Export ``TEARDOWN=false`` then rerun the deploy inside of the container.

-To start from the scratch, remove existing VMs' snapshots, export or unset``TEARDOWN=true``, unset ``PLAY``, exit container and re-run ``./oooq-warp.sh`` and grap some cofee, it won't be ready soon.
+To start a new libvirt env from the scratch:

+* remove existing VMs' snapshots,
+* restore the downloaded images from backups to the ``IMAGECACHE`` dir,
+* exit the wrapper container,
+* start a new container with ``TEARDOWN=true ./oooq-warp.sh`` or the like.

 ## Troubleshooting local envs